 A. We’re glad this remedy helped.
 Cool or cold water is first aid for a burn, but many readers have told us that following this up with yellow mustard or soy sauce can greatly ease the discomfort.
 A caller to our radio show recently described using plain table salt on the burn, leaving it on until it cakes off.

 Still other people have been enthusiastic about applying Elmer’s white glue after cooling the burn in water.
 We are not quite sure why any of these work, but glad the popular mustard remedy helped you.
-Your innovation of putting mustard in the fingers of a plastic glove is one that other readers may wish to adopt.
+Putting mustard in the fingers of a plastic glove is an innovation that other readers may wish to adopt.
 Make sure that you treat any burn with cold water first, and determine if it is serious enough to require emergency medical treatment.

 Abigail liked this idea: